-As you get ready for summer fun, adding an above-ground pool–easier to keep clean and less expensive than their in-ground counterparts–can be a great way to maximize your time outside during the hot months.
+Adding an above-ground pool, which is easier to keep clean and less expensive than its in-ground counterparts, can be a great way to maximize your time outside during the hot months.
 We researched dozens of options, evaluating them for ease of assembly, durability, and value.

 Our top pick, the Intex Ultra Frame Pool Set, is available in multiple sizes, is easy to set up, and comes with an effective filter.

 Here are the best above-ground pools to get your yard ready for celebrating all summer.

 Best Overall: Intex Ultra Frame Rectangular Pool Set